psilvaf/paula-ferreira/README.md

 ## About me
-I'm a post-doc at Centro Brasileiro de Pesquisas Físicas, and my research field is Cosmology.
+I'm a post-doc at Observatório Nacional in Rio de Janeiro, and my research field is Cosmology.

 ## Education
 <p> PhD visiting program CAPES (PrInt) - UFRJ